Lisa Dembouski

 Selected Publications:

-Dembouski, L.M. (in editing, 2021).
-Ignominiously paddled: A travelogue and trip guide for solo kayaking the St. Croix and Namekagon Rivers.
+Dembouski, L.M.
+(2023, June).
+Kayaking the St. Croix: A travelogue and trip guide for solo paddling the St. Croix and Namekagon Rivers.

 Dembouski, L.M., and Eloranta, K. (2019, April).
 The same school year: Narratives of early- and middle-career teachers in a U.S. public school.
 Minnesota English Journal.